 Day 2: Spilios Agapitos Hut – Mytikas – Giosos Apostolides Hut

-Arrived on the throne of the gods
+Arrived at the throne of the gods

-Day 3: Hut “Giosos Apostolides” – Priònia – Litochoro
+Day 3: “Giosos Apostolides” Hut – Priònia – Litochoro

 Once you have left the steep slope behind you, you can also cross one of the remaining snowfields in summer.
 Be extra careful here so that you don’t slip and trigger a small snow avalanche.

-It is now up to you whether you continue your hike to Litochoro, call a taxi – it costs about 25 €, wait for the bus – or go with one of the many hikers.
-Here, people are happy to let a like-minded person ride along.
-And they have to go down anyway, so why not in the best company and talk about the highlights of the Olympus adventure again?
+It’s now up to you whether you continue your hike to Litochoro, call a taxi—it costs about €25—wait for the bus—or join one of the many hikers.
+Here, people are happy to give a ride to a fellow hiker.
+And since they have to head down anyway, why not do so in the best company and reminisce about the highlights of the Olympus adventure?

 ✓ Full coverage & unlimited mileage included

-✓ Free cancellation until 24h before pickup
+✓ Free cancellation up to 24 hours before pickup

 ✓ Best price guarantee via Discover Cars